ucsb-cs148/w25/_lab/lab02.md

 issue, and then Alice and Bob take turns "solo programming" on the issue.
 That's a way of working but not the one we are encouraging you to pursue.

+Typically, each issue can be assigned to 1 - 2 members, but **no more than 3 memebers** should be assigned to a single issue.

 # About limiting work in progress